- Cost of Your Education

 - Unusual medical expenses (not covered by insurance) that you (or your parent/spouse) have already paid to the provider

-The Financial Aid Appeals Committee will evaluate your appeal and can possibly adjust the cost of attendance or the information used to calculate your Expected Family Contribution (EFC) to take into account your unusual circumstances.
+The Financial Aid Appeals Committee will evaluate your appeal and determine if adjustments can be made to the cost of attendance or the information used to calculate your Expected Family Contribution (EFC).
 You MUST PROVIDE an EXPLANATION and DOCUMENTATION supporting your request.
-Appeals for loss of income received after October 1 will remain pending until the student and/or parent submits a copy of the federal tax return/tax transcript and all W-2s for the next year.
+Appeals for loss of income received after November 1 will remain pending until the student and/or parent submits a copy of the signed tax return/tax transcript and all W-2s for 2018.

 DEPENDENCY STATUS: A dependent student who has totally lost contact with parents and has been unable to locate them after making reasonable efforts, has been abandoned by parents, or was in an abusive family environment may be eligible to apply for a dependency override.

-If you are unable to provide parental information on your FAFSA, you can request a dependency override.
+If you are unable to provide parental information on your FAFSA and have unusual circumstances, you can request a dependency override.
 You must provide a written statement and documentation to verify your situation.